All official European Union website addresses are in the europa.eu domain.

 Financing - refundable sources of money obtained through agreements with repayment expectations, including loans and bonds.

 Flexibility and a combination of funding sources, including non-monetary support, is advisable.
-It's crucial to identify sources of public funding and private finance for each measure, ensuring alignment with eligibility requirements (see Example 5.3).
+It's crucial to identify sources of public funding and private finance for each measure, ensuring alignment with eligibility requirements (see examples below).
 Your plan should remain flexible to accommodate funding deadlines, and you can use resources like Climate-ADAPT (EEA member states’ country profiles) or national adaptation platforms as references to demonstrate the use of state-of-the-art adaptation knowledge in your funding proposal.

 When assessing and selecting adaptation measures in Step 4, you likely estimated implementation costs (Step 4.1).
 If not, obtaining quotes now can help you estimate costs for the selected measures, including the associated administration expenses.
 Securing funding before finalising the details of your action plan – and prioritising measures that are easier to fund, like no-regret actions and those linked to high-priority considerations (Step 4.2) – is very important for making your plan sustainable.